 THERE’S A WORKING POST OFFICE—WITH PENGUINS!

 Yes, that’s right!
 There is actually a tiny post office at Port Lockroy on tiny Goudier Island.
 Base A, the first British permanent base established on the peninsula, has been run by the UK Antarctica Heritage Trust since 2006 as a museum with a working post office and gift shop.
 Each year the Trust recruits five people to man Base A as well as monitor the resident gentoo penguin population which you’ll find hopping all around the island.
-The team lives and works there for the Austral summer from November to March and during that time they frank more than 60,000 postcards mailed by visitors from around the globe.
-And if your ship isn’t able to make it there on your particular voyage not to worry—our staff will hold your postcards for their next visit and mail them so your friends and family still get that all-important Antarctica stamp.
+The team lives and works there for the Austral summer from November to March and during that time they welcome visitors from around the globe.
+But if your ship isn’t able to make it there on your particular voyage not to worry—our staff will hold your postcards for their next visit and mail them so your friends and family still get that all-important Antarctica stamp.

 THE UNDERSEA IS ALIVE WITH LIFE